-Growing up in a family of devoted hunters and anglers, Jim learned to respect and protect the natural environment while roaming the mountains and valleys of northern California.
+Growing up in a family of avid hunters and anglers, Jim learned to respect and protect the natural environment while roaming the mountains and valleys of northern California.
 After two years at UC Irvine, he joined Teacher Corps which sent him to Norfolk, VA.
 There he worked as a Student Teacher at inner-city schools while attending classes at Norfolk State University.
 During those years, he volunteered as a youth counselor, which led to a job as a Juvenile Probation Officer after graduation.

 After doing volunteer work for other organizations concerned with the preservation of wildlife, and coordinating a Citizen Science Program along Auburn Ravine, Jim is now a Board Member and President of Friends of Auburn Ravine which was formed in 2016.